9vlc/ptnotes/notes/dumping_amdgopdriver.md

 - `mv output/AmdGop* ./AmdGopDriver`
 - `file AmdGopDriver`
 - now, if the output of `file` is "TE image" or "data", rename AmdGopDriver to AmdGopDriver.te. if it is PE32, rename it to AmdGopDriver.efi
-- if you got a TE image, go to `converting TE to EFI`, if you got PE32, skip to `converting the efi to a pci option rom`.
+- if you got a TE image, go to the next section. if you got PE32, skip to `converting the efi to a pci option rom`.

 ### converting TE to EFI